GovTechSG/seed-documentation/onboard-device/macos-vendor-onboarding.md

-# Onboard macOS to SEED as vendors and contractors
+# Onboard macOS to SEED as vendors

 <!-- This page is linked in the TechPass portal-Register Intune Device ID, so please do not rename this file. -->